 The goal of the program is to reduce the risk of future drinking and driving incidences through modifying the behavior and attitudes of program participants.
 For many, this may include the reduction or elimination of their alcohol use.

-The program consists of an intake assessment, thirty-two hours of group over sixteen weeks, exposure to self-help groups through attending two meetings in the community, and a victim impact presentation with speakers from MADD.
+The program consists of an intake assessment, thirty-two hours of group over sixteen weeks, exposure to self-help groups through attending two meetings in the community, and a victim impact presentation.
 At the exit interview at the end of the program, recommendations and referrals can be made for anyone interested in further treatment or supportive services.